-Additionally, we can work on multiple lines with variables:
+Additionally, you can work on multiple lines with variables:

-Bear in mind that as soon as you reload a page following modifying it with the Console, it will return to its state prior to your modifying the document, so make sure to save any changes you would like to keep elsewhere.
+Bear in mind that as soon as you reload a page after modifying it within the Console, it will return to its state prior to your modifying the document.
+Make sure to save any changes you would like to keep elsewhere.

-index.html file to understand how to use the Console to modify it.
+index.html file, to understand how to use the Console to modify it.
 In your favorite text editor, create an

 <!DOCTYPE html> <html lang="en-US"> <head> <meta charset="UTF-8"> <meta name="viewport" content="width=device-width, initial-scale=1"> <title>Today's Date</title> </head> <body> </body> </html>

-If you save the above HTML file, and load it into the browser of your choice, you should see a blank page with the title of the page as
+If you save the above HTML file, and load it into the browser of your choice, a blank page with the title of

-You’ll receive the following output on the Console:
+You’ll receive the following output in the Console:

-We can also go on to modify the style of the page, such as the background color:
+You can modify the style of the page, such as the background color:

 - document.body.style.backgroundColor = "lightblue";